 Fårö is a popular summer resort island, probably on account of it lacking all those hum-drum aspects of daily life (e.g. banks and post offices).
 This simple little island even has its own dialect – an ancient language called Modern Gutnish – that isn’t really spoken anywhere else and is assumed to be one of the oldest languages in Sweden.

 But don’t go to Fårö for the lack of bureaucracy and old languages, go for Sudersand, one of Sweden’s best beaches, and the gorgeous rock formations, called raukur.
 And the peace and quiet.
 Fårö has plenty of that.

-Rent a bicycle to navigate within the medieval town wall — known as Ringmuren — of this charming locale, stop for an ice cream and enjoy dinner in one of the many nice local restaurants.
-There are also many walking tours of the old town available for visitors, so you're definitely not starved for fun ways of seeing this gem.
+Rent a bicycle to navigate within the medieval town wall – known as Ringmuren – of this charming locale, stop for an ice cream and enjoy dinner in one of the many nice local restaurants.
+You’ll find many walking tours of the old town available, so you’re definitely not starved for fun ways of seeing this gem.